Core API User Guide#

 det e create const.yaml . -f instructs Determined to follow the logs of the first trial that is created as part of the experiment.
 The command will stay active and display the live output from the logs of the first trial as it progresses.

 Open the Determined WebUI by navigating to the master URL.
 One way to do this is to navigate to http://localhost:8080/, accept the default username of determined, and click Sign In.
-After signing in, you’ll need to create a strong password.
+After signing in, create a strong password.

 Note